 Renting out your vacation home

 Many people choose to rent out their vacation home to make some extra income while they are staying at their primary residence.
-However, keep in mind that renting out your home on a platform like Airbnb will have additional insurance requirements.
+However, keep in mind that renting out your home on a platform like Airbnb will likely have additional insurance requirements.

 One thing to keep in mind is that, even with a short- or long-term rental insurance policy, the insurance will only cover the physical structure of the home, equipment that is used to operate the home (like a washing machine) and your liabilities as the owner.
 It will not cover guests’ personal belongings.
 Renters will need to rely on their own renters or homeowners insurance policy to cover their personal items while they are staying at your vacation home.